Last updated: May 2026

 Permanent residency removes many restrictions, including work limitations, and requires fewer renewals.
 Citizenship offers additional benefits, including the right to vote and hold a Costa Rican passport.

-Costa Rican Tax Obligations:
+Costa Rican tax obligations:

-- Costa Rica taxes only income earned within Costa Rica
+- Costa Rica taxes only income earned within Costa Rica (territorial system)

 - Foreign-earned income generally remains untaxed

-US Tax Considerations (for American citizens):
+U.S. tax considerations (for American citizens):

-- US citizens must file tax returns regardless of residence
+- U.S. citizens must file tax returns regardless of residence

 - Foreign tax credits may prevent double taxation

-Banking and Financial Reporting:
+Banking and financial reporting:

 - Opening accounts may require additional documentation as a foreigner

-- Some investment platforms restrict access to non-US residents
+- Some investment platforms restrict access to non-U.S. residents

 Learn from others’ experiences to make your residency process smoother.

 Documentation problems cause most residency delays.
-Avoid these common pitfalls:
+Avoid these common pitfalls.

 - Missing apostilles on critical documents